Threat assessment and management: Best practices

-Another 2024 Ed Week article "How Columbine shaped 25 years of school safety" This article chronicles how threat assessments were recommended in the wake of the Columbine High School massacre in Littleton, Colorado, but schools still struggle to get it right.

-A 2022 New Yorker article "Can researchers show that threat assessment stops mass shootings" states that there isn’t definitive evidence that threat assessments stop school shootings.
-However, the upside of threat assessments can be a warmer school community when struggling students get support.
+Calhoun and Weston (2015) outline the path to violence, types of perpetrators ("hunters" and "howlers" in contrast), and guidelines for managing perpetrators.
+The Comprehensive School Threat Assessment Guidelines are evidence-based guidelines previously recognized by the US National Registry of Evidence-based Programs and Practices (while NREPP was still operating).

 A California case that challenged the practice of threat assessments was the Taft Union case covered in the Psychology Today article "Threat Assessment Team Negligence: The Taft Union Case."
 This article outlines steps to avoid negligence in threat assessments based on a school shooting where in 2013 a student Brian O. came to first period with a shotgun that he fired and left a chest wound for one student and a near miss for another before Brian surrendered.
 He was criminally convicted and sentenced to 27 years in prison.

+Civil damages for negligent practice

 The ensuing California Court of Appeals civil court case found in 2022 that there was 54 percent negligence with the threat assessment and management team and awarded $3.8 million for the plaintiff, Bowe Cleveland, who was shot in the chest.

+Controversy

+Assessment bias, inconsistency, and debated effectiveness

+There is evidence that Black and Hispanic students are disproportionately determined to be threats.
+Students with disabilities are also disproportionately labeled as threats.

+Expert threat assessors can disagree substantially on whether a threat is implied given particular evidence.
+According to the National Disability Rights Network, there is no universal, practical definition of threat assessment and, in many ways, the practice threatens the rights of students.
+In states mandating threat assessment capacity at schools, they do not always "require a specific model of threat assessment, and some do little to monitor compliance."

+Editors for the New Yorker and Mother Jones disagree on whether threat assessments prevent mass shootings.

+Lack of resources to support students

+"School leaders say they lack the resources to effectively support students who are identified through the threat assessment process."

+Stigmatization and exclusion

 There have been more incidents covered by the media where bias may have effected students lives when they were determined to be threats as shown in cbs8.com articles about the long-term stigma of falsely being determined a threat and a twelve-year-old being arrested and subsequently charged with a felony regarding his Snapchat message in San Diego, California.

-There is also evidence that Black and Hispanic students are disproportionately determined threats as well as students with disabilities.

-In the 2016 Oregonian/OregonLive article "Targeted: A Family and the Quest to Stop the Next School Shooter," a sixteen-year-old boy on the autism spectrum eventually drops out of school after being selected for a threat assessment.
+As covered by the 2016 Oregonian/OregonLive article "Targeted: A Family and the Quest to Stop the Next School Shooter," a sixteen-year-old boy on the autism spectrum eventually dropped out of school after being selected for a threat assessment.
 The family allowed the reporter full access to their experience of not being able to get information from the district and their son feeling singled out and criminalized.
 The "threat" was eventually determined to be a misunderstanding.

-The book "Trigger Points" by Mark Follman (a Mother Jones national affairs editor) covers threat assessments and traces them to an awareness of stalking behavior after the murder of John Lennon and shooting of Ronald Reagan.
-Follman elaborates how the field of behavioral threat assessment first grew out of Secret Service and FBI serial-killer investigations.
-His thesis is that these assessments have the potential to stop school shootings.